BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 </div>

-The PIN-based approaches can be supported by all devices, and therefore is more accessible.
-A PIN can also be used to encrypt data within a wallet, which makes any locally stored information on the device inaccessible.
-Additionally, some users prefer this type of security measure because they use the same or similiar PINs on multiple applications/devices, making it easy to remember.
+All devices can support the PIN-based approach, which makes it more accessible.
+A PIN can also be used to encrypt data within a wallet, making any locally stored information on the device inaccessible.
+Additionally, some users prefer this type of security measure because they use the same or similar PINs on multiple applications/devices, making it easy to remember.

 However, users with poor security practices might create easy-to-guess PINs (such as 1234), which would decrease the level of security.
 This design also relies on users to remember their PIN correctly.